ctram/foster_pals/README.md

 - [x] Create accounts
 - [x] Create sessions (log in)
 - [x] Two kinds of users: fosters and rescuers
+- [ ] Users have a well with profile info
 - [ ] Fosters create profiles with info on their homes
 - [ ] Rescue organizations create profiles with info on their org
 - [ ] Rescuer organizations can compile a list of rescue animals in their care.